How to choose the best aged care chairs in Australia?

 Another crucial element for aged care chair design is the seat size, meaning seat depth and width.
 Getting the seat size right is important for easier STS transfers and to ensure comfortable seating for aged care residents.

-Unfortunately, much anecdotal evidence suggesting that a lot of aged care seating is too deep.
+Unfortunately, much anecdotal evidence suggests that a lot of aged care seating is too deep.
 If seating is too deep, residents tend to slump so that their feet touch the floor.
 This is not only an uncomfortable seating position but may also increase the risk of falls if a resident chooses to tuck their feet under the chair.

 The seat depth should support the full length of the thighs without the person needing to slouch or lean to support their back.
 There should also be space behind the knees for circulation.
 Aged care facilities may consider making chairs adjustable or providing a range of chairs with differing seat depths.